ClemDelp/nested-backbone-views-generator/README.md

 # Introduction
 The interface architecture of each web application can be represente as  a tree of views.
 You have the main view and its childs.

+The interface architecture of each Web application can be represented as a tree of views.
+You have the main view and its children.

-Take an example:  the FaceBook Timeline is composed by somes posts.
-Each post are composed by a main part: the content (img, description, …) and a sub part: the activities (comments, likes, …):
+An example: the Facebook’s Timeline is composed of some posts.
+Each post are composed by a main part: the content (img, description, …) and a subpart: the activities (comments, likes, …):

 ![alt text](https://github.com/ClemDelp/nested-backbone-views-generator/blob/master/assets/img/facebook_timeline.png?raw=true "facebook timeline architecture example")

-The representation of the Timeline interface FaceBook as a tree of views  would be:
+The Facebook's timeline tree of views would be:

 ![alt text](https://github.com/ClemDelp/nested-backbone-views-generator/blob/master/assets/img/architecture_tree_1.png?raw=true "facebook timeline architecture tree")

-Content and Activities are post’s nested views, and Post are the Timeline’s nested view, we have two nesting level.
+"Content" and "Activities" are the nested views of "Post" and "Post" are the nested view of "Timeline": we have two nesting level.

 With Backbone, views can manage templates to display a render.
-In our FaceBook Timeline example jute Content and Activities views manage templates to display their own HTML render:
+In our case just the "Content" and the "Activities" views manage templates to display their own HTML render:

 ![alt text](https://github.com/ClemDelp/nested-backbone-views-generator/blob/master/assets/img/architecture_tree_backbone.png?raw=true "facebook timeline architecture tree")